 Types of Chef

-Types of chef?
+Types of chefs?
 Yes, you read it right!
 There are multiple types of professional chefs.
-To put in simpler terms, ‘Chef’ is an umbrella term under which there are many types of professionals skilled in culinary arts.
+To put it in simpler terms, ‘Chef’ is an umbrella term under which there are many types of professionals skilled in culinary arts.
 Let us have a look at some of the popular types-

 - Executive Chef- The utmost level of management is handled by the Executive chefs.
 They are specially hired for particular cuisines and alongside micro-manage the kitchen staff.

-- Sous Chef- They majorly devote their time in cooking or preparing the dishes and work along with the executive chefs.
+- Sous Chef- They majorly devote their time to cooking or preparing the dishes and work along with the executive chefs.

 - Bakery Chef- These professionals have prior training and expertise in baking.
-They only focus on baking and prepare items like Cakes, Pastries, Bread, Biscuits, etc
+They only focus on baking and preparing items like Cakes, Pastries, Bread, Biscuits, etc

-- Station Chef- High-end kitchens have separate sections designated for particular preparations like chopping, marinating, frying, etc. Station chefs are allotted particulars tasks in making or preparation of food.
+- Station Chef– High-end kitchens have separate sections designated for particular preparations like chopping, marinating, frying, etc. Station chefs are allotted particular tasks in making or preparation of food.

 Also Read: Best Hotel Management Colleges in the World